$603,637Average Value$478Average Price per Sq Ft22Homes For Sale

 Blending Georgetown’s historic charm with an outdoor lifestyle

 Situated deep in the mountains of Colorado, Georgetown has historic roots.
-Founded as a gold mining camp in the 1850s, it was dubbed the ‘Silver Queen of Colorado” after successfully mining silver.
+Founded as a gold mining camp in the 1850s, it was dubbed the ‘Silver Queen of the Rockies” after successfully mining silver.
 When the industry ran dry a century later, the town rebranded to become the tourist attraction it is now.
 Downtown Georgetown is part of the area’s National Historic Landmark District and has multiple museums placed between shops and restaurants in 19th-century buildings.
 In addition to its old-timey charm, the town is surrounded by thick forests and mountains.
 “It’s such a vibrant community.
 We have everything a small town needs, plus we have recreation right in our backyard,” says Kerry Ann McHugh, a real estate agent with Peak One Realty who has about 30 years of experience and lives in Georgetown.
 “We very much cherish the history of our town and community.”

 A wide selection of housing from different time periods